keshav2007-ctrl/DS-DA-Journey/README.md

 # DS & DA Journey 🚀
-  My complete Data Science and Quantitative Finance learning journey — from Python basics to ML models and algorithmic trading strategies.
+  My complete Data Science and Data Analyst learning journey — from Python basics to ML models.

 ## About
   I'm Keshav Bhardwaj, a BA (Mathematics + Computer Science) student at PGDAV College, University of Delhi.